nltk/nltk_book/en/ch05-draft.rst

 ...                     for word in unseen_labeled_words]
 >>> predicted = classifier.batch_classify(test)

+.. note:: When working with large corpora, constructing a single list that contains the features of every instance can use up a large amount of memory.
+In these cases, we can make use of the function ``nltk.classify.apply_features``, which returns an object that acts like a list but does not store all values in memory:

+   >>> train = apply_features(extract_features, labeled_words)
+   >>> test = apply_features(extract_features, unseen_words)

 Selecting relevant features, and deciding how to encode them for the learning method, can have an enormous impact on its ability to extract a good model.
 Much of the interesting work in modeling a phenomenon